pontiggi/CRI_Jetstream_Cluster/README.md

 4. Run deploy.sh, wait, ssh into your new cluster, and enjoy!
    See the file Cluster\_deploy.log or ssh.cfg for ip information.

+#IN CASE OF FAILURE (Or you want to build anew)

+1. Run destroy.sh and try again!

 #Roles

 There are several roles here, which may be generally useful for some other things.
+Documentation on these will be forthcoming.
+A Slurm role is also in progress.

 ## Common